ConceptaNjolima/MyTNTResources/Week 2/[ENG2.5]Branching, merging, and merge conflicts.md

  </tr>
 </table>

-1. **Demo**: cloning, branching, committing a repo from GitHib.
+1. **Demo**: Cloning, branching, committing a repo from GitHub.
-    1. We're going to review the basics of creating a branch and merging using GitHub.
+    1. We're going to review the basics of creating a branch and merging it in GitHub.
     2. With VS Code integrated Terminal, clone the NameandFavFood repository.
     3. Create a new branch and check out to the branch.
-    4. Open and edit the file in VS Code, adding name and favorite food.
+    4. Open and edit the file in VS Code, adding your name and favorite food.
     5. Commit the changes to the branch.
     6. Open a pull request to merge to main.
     7. In GitHub look at the pull request and complete the pull request and merge.